edlsh/audio-extraction-analysis/examples/README.md

 ## Sample Output Files

-When you run the tool, it generates outputs similar to these examples:
+When you run the tool, it generates outputs similar to these examples.
+Use `--analysis-style concise` (default) for a single markdown analysis, or `--analysis-style full` for the 5-file breakdown.
+Add `--export-markdown` on `transcribe`/`process` to also emit a formatted transcript.

 ### 📝 Text Output (`--format text`)
 Simple, clean transcript without additional formatting or analysis.